De-Ba'athification: Parties

-As a result of De-Ba'athification, many Sunni Arabs were excluded from public service, and the democratic process in general.
-Within Iraq, the vast majority of members of the Ba'ath Party during its rule were nominally Sunni Arabs.
-By removing primarily Sunnis from the political process in which some pre-war analysts believed that some form of ethnic or confessional political structure was the most logical.
+As a result of De-Ba'athification, many Sunni Arabs were excluded from public service, and the democratic process in general, because the vast majority of members of the Ba'ath Party during its rule were nominally Sunni Arabs.
 This created a significant gap in participation between Shi'a Arab and Kurdish and Sunni Arab organizations in what became the new public/political sphere.

 Representation

 The overall alienation experienced by many Sunni Arabs reflected in their lack of representation in the initial formations of governments because of high affiliation with the Ba'ath Party within the Sunni Arab population.
 Because the initial severity of the policy excluded so many from public life, few leaders within the Sunni Arab community were willing or capable of forming legal organizations that could participate in the public political sphere.
-Some blame does lie with Sunni Arabs who chose to boycott the electoral process, but many felt that the policy of de-Ba'athification was really an attempt to target Sunni Arabs as minorities.
+As a consequence many Sunni Arabs chose to boycott the electoral process, protesting what they felt was a policy which excluded and discriminated against Sunni Arabs as a minority group.

 Sunnis

-Almost completely excluded from the initial state building process as a result of de-Ba'athification.
-Additionally, because this segment of society suffered the most from de-Ba'athification, they subsequently comprised some of the most committed and deadly insurgent groups.
-The Sunnis did not participate in the elections both due to a boycott and their general exclusion from the process of state-building.
-Juan Cole also noted in 2005 with Democracy Now! that Sunnis were targeted by the Iraqi governing structure that emphasized Shiite and Kurdish political leadership at the expense of Sunni political involvement.
+The Sunnis hardly participated in the January 2005 Iraqi parliamentary elections, due to a boycott initiated by the major Sunni Arab parties.

+Juan Cole, a noted U.S. historian and commentator on the Middle East, suggested in August 2005 that the boycott had been partly caused by the punitive policies towards ex-Baathists, and thus towards the Sunni Arabs, conducted by the then current Iraqi Transitional Government dominated by Shiite and Kurdish parties; former Baath Party members couldn't hold high government posts, yet generally hadn't been convicted of any crime as persons.
+Cole warned that the U.S. needed to combat this commitment to de-Ba'athification of the then-current Iraqi government "if the Sunni Arabs are going to be drawn into the new government".

+The fact that Sunnis suffered the most from the de-Ba'athification is presumed to also have contributed to the rise of several committed and deadly 'Sunni' insurgent groups immediately following the U.S.-led 2003 occupation.